-But the Tearfund model of these groups relies on each person finding their own money to injection of cash; they find it all themselves.
+But the Tearfund model of these groups relies on each person finding their own money to put in to the kitty.
+We don't supply the first injection of cash; they find it all themselves.

 So we asked her 'If you really didn't have any money, how did you find that first coin?'